systechafrica/systechafrica.github.io/administration/notifications.md

 ## Notifications

-FundMaster communicates from within the system and without through an advanced notification system using emails, SMS, or both.
+FundMaster communicates, internally and externally, through an advanced notification system using emails, SMS, or both.
 The system allows an administrator to configure a notification matrix (i.e., what key system activities need notifications) and set up email templates for sending messages to the target audience concerning issues such as password reset alerts.

 ## Notifications Config Matrix

-Clicking the **Notifications** link labeled 3 will display a drop-down menu from which the **Notifications Config Matrix** link is accessed.
-Click this link to display a **Send Notifications Form** where a user is allowed to select the key events, and activities for which notification messages ought to be sent.
+Clicking the **Notifications** link labeled 3, will display a drop-down menu from which the **Notifications Config Matrix** link is accessed.
+Click this link to display a **Send Notifications on?** form where a user is allowed to select the key events and activities for which notification messages ought to be sent.

 Check the **Yes** or **No** checkbox on the listed items enclosed under label 1, otherwise, choose whether to make the configurations global or not under the text box labeled 2 as shown in the screenshot below: